2020 Easter tornado outbreak: Topeka–Oak Vale–Carson–Rose Hill, Mississippi

-Chatsworth–Fashion–Sumac–Cisco, Georgia
+Fashion–Sumac, Georgia

-This large, strong tornado first touched down along Mitchell Bridge Road, just northwest of Chatsworth near the Indian Trace Golf Course at 8:45 p.m.
+This strong, high-end EF2 tornado first touched down along Mitchell Bridge Road, just northwest of Chatsworth near the Indian Trace Golf Course at 8:45 p.m.
 EDT (01:45 UTC).
 It headed north-northeast, snapping or uprooting some trees and causing minor roof and siding damage to several homes at EF0 strength.
 The tornado began to grow in size and reached EF1 intensity after crossing SR 286 and moving into a neighborhood just southwest of Fashion.
 Exterior damage to homes became more severe, and numerous trees were snapped and uprooted.
 One home in this area had a large portion of its roof torn off.
 The tornado then downed a large swath of trees before crossing Norton Bridge Road and reaching EF2 strength.
 It then moved through the west side of Fashion, obliterating at least eight double-wide manufactured homes along Deer Park Drive while damaging several others.
 Continuing north-northeast, additional manufactured homes were destroyed as the tornado paralleled SR 225 and crossed Ridgeview Lane and Fieldview Court.
 The tornado then reached its peak intensity as a recently built cell tower was blown over and crumpled at high-end EF2 intensity.
 The tornado maintained EF2 intensity as it moved into the southern part of the rural community of Sumac and crossed Zion Hill Church Road.
 A mobile home was destroyed in this area, a small frame home had its roof torn off and sustained partial exterior wall collapse, and numerous trees were snapped.
 A few other nearby homes sustained roof damage as well.
 The tornado then weakened slightly but maintained EF2 intensity as it crossed SR 255 and through the central part of Sumac, where a house was destroyed, and a few others sustained minor damage.
 It also heavily damaged a large metal chicken house in this area.
 The tornado then began to weaken and narrow as it continued north, where it destroyed or damaged multiple chicken houses along Jim Petty Road.
 Debris from these structures was scattered hundreds of yards away, and damage in this area was rated high-end EF1 to EF2.
 The tornado weakened further as it continued to the north-northeast at EF0 strength, downing a few trees and causing minor damage to an outbuilding.
 EF0 damage continued as the tornado downed a few tree limbs along Halls Chapel Road before it dissipated just before reaching Sumac Ridge to the southwest of Cisco at 8:55 p.m.
 EDT (01:55 UTC).

 The tornado was on the ground for 10 minutes, traveled 8.88 mi, had a maximum width of 860 yd, and was given a rating of high-end EF2.
-Eight people were killed by the tornado, including one person who died of his injuries the following month.
+Eight people were killed by the tornado, all of which occurred in mobile or trailer homes including one person who died of his injuries the following month.
 A total of 24 other people were injured.
 A tornado warning was not issued for the storm until the tornado had already been on the ground for eight minutes.